Explore with Long-term Memory: A Benchmark and Multimodal LLM-based Reinforcement Learning Framework for Embodied Exploration: Experiments

 \textbf{Benchmark.} \textbf{LMEE-Bench} consists of 166 tasks with 828 goals and 406 questions.
 Due to resource constraints, we randomly select a subset of 58 tasks for evaluation, covering 272 goals and 145 questions.
 We also provide results on the full test set in the \textit{Supplementary Material}.
 LMEE consists of two types of tasks: multi-goal navigation and goal-oriented memory-based question answering.
 The questions cover five types: attributes, counting, location, relationships, and states, while the answers are provided in two formats: open-ended and multiple-choice. \textbf{GOAT-Bench} is a multimodal lifelong navigation benchmark.
 The task requires agents to navigate to multiple targets.
 Each target is described by category name, language description, and image.
 Due to the large scale and limited resources of GOAT-Bench, we followed 3D-Mem to evaluate a subset of ``Val Unseen" set, including 36 scenarios, one exploration round each, and 278 navigation subtasks in total.

 \textbf{Metric.} We evaluate performance using Success Rate (SR) and Success weighted by Path Length (SPL).
-The success criterion for the navigation task is that the agent's final position is considered successful when it is no more than 1 meter from the navigation target.
+A navigation episode is considered successful if the agent's final position is within 1 meter of the target.
 For goal-oriented open-ended questions, we propose MLLM-Score, a quantitative metric leveraging an MLLM.
 For each question, the ground-truth answer, the observation of the target object, and the predicted answer are provided to the MLLM.
 Due to resource constraints, we use Qwen3-VL-30B-A3B-Instruct as our evaluation model.
 The MLLM assigns a score from 1 to 5 to each prediction to assess its quality.
 The MLLM-Score measures answer accuracy by averaging the scores across all questions and converting the result to a 0–100 scale.
 For multiple-choice questions, we evaluate predicted answers using standard accuracy.

 \textbf{Baselines.} For the baseline evaluation of long-term memory exploration with MLLMs, we primarily compare our method with Explore-EQA~\cite{ren2024explore} and 3D-Mem~\cite{yang20253d}.
 Since Explore-EQA lacks memory capabilities, we only evaluate its performance on multi-goal navigation tasks.
 3D-Mem serves as an active exploration baseline leveraging long-term memory, enabling agent exploration and lifelong learning through memory snapshots and frontier snapshots.
 In addition, we develop a Retrieval-Augmented Memory (RA-Mem) variant based on 3D-Mem.
 While 3D-Mem uses an object-based memory filtering approach to limit the model’s context window, it does not fully exploit the potential of MLLMs.
 In contrast, RA-Mem independently generates queries based on the task and current observations to retrieve memory and guide the agent in completing tasks.
 However, these methods still rely solely on MLLM reasoning.
 Our proposed MemoryExplorer extends RA-Mem by incorporating reinforcement learning, improving the model’s active memory retrieval and exploration capabilities.
 Beyond active exploration, we also evaluate a post-exploration setting, where MemoryExplorer collects observations during navigation to construct a memory bank, and we compare the performance of different MLLM models using Retrieval-Augmented Question Answering.